tshm/GaussianMixtureEM/components/flot/API.md

 table into.
 The "position" and "margin" etc. options will then be ignored.
 Note that Flot will overwrite the contents of the container.

 Legend entries appear in the same order as their series by default.
-To sort them alphabetically, you can specify "sorted" as tue, "ascending" or "descending", where true and "ascending" are equivalent.
+If "sorted" is "reverse" then they appear in the opposite order from their series.
+To sort them alphabetically, you can specify true, "ascending" or "descending", where true and "ascending" are equivalent.

 You can also provide your own comparator function that accepts two objects with "label" and "color" properties, and returns zero if they